Skip to main content

 WAV

-M4A to WAV Converter — Free, Lossless Output, No Upload
+M4A to WAV — Free, Lossless Output, No Upload

 Convert iTunes M4A recordings and Apple Voice Memos to uncompressed WAV for any audio editor or DAW that requires uncompressed input.